ashish-anand-here/logwise/docs/setup-guides/self-host/production-setup.md

 3. Spark Master + ASG of Spark Workers – Reads from Kafka, writes Parquet logs to S3.

-4. Amazon S3 – Long-term log storage.
+4. Amazon S3
+   - Long-term log storage.
+   - Retention is enforced via S3 lifecycle policies that are **managed by Orchestrator** based on retention settings stored in the Orchestrator DB or default config for non-prod environments.

 5. Glue + Athena – Schema and SQL engine over S3 data.